 All costs must be classified as direct or indirect.
-Direct costs include items such as GPM salary and fringe benefits, supplies, materials, subcontracted costs, equipment, etc. Indirect costs generally include the grantee's overhead costs such as utility costs, administrative assistant costs, shared supplies, etc. All costs should align with the budget outlined in the grant agreement.
-Costs in excess of the grant award amount should either be documented as match or the GPM should request additional funding if that is an option for the specific grant program.
+Direct costs include items such as the GPM salary and fringe benefits, supplies, materials, subcontracted costs, and equipment.
+Indirect costs generally include the grantee's overhead costs such as utility costs, administrative assistant costs, and shared supplies.
+All costs should align with the budget outlined in the grant agreement.
+Costs in excess of the grant award amount should be documented as a match or the GPM shall request additional funding for the specific grant program.
 Administrative costs shall be calculated uniformly across Town departments and personnel unless the grant program requires administrative costs to be calculated differently or not included.
 The interested party applying for a grant shall consider overall administrative costs, departmental operating costs, salary, mileage, and fringe benefit costs, and any potential shared supply costs.
 Indirect costs that are not reimbursable should be used, documented, and applied for as matching funds unless otherwise prohibited.

 Procurement of services, supplies, materials, and contractors shall follow the Town of Richmond Municipal Purchasing Policy.
+See Attached Purchasing policy for guidance regarding Request for Qualifications (RFQ), Requests for Purchasing (RFP), authorization for purchases and purchase orders, and invoice approval guidelines.

-All expenses exceeding \$1000 require the Town Manager's approval in the form of a purchase order.
-All expenses exceeding \$10,000 require the Selectboard's approval in the form of a purchase order.
-Expenses that range from \$1000 to \$15,000 require that the purchaser, in this case the GPM, acquire three comparable quotes.
-If three quotes cannot be acquired, the purchaser shall submit written explanation as to why three quotes could not be acquired.
-The written explanation and purchase shall be expressly authorized by the Grant Program Manager and Town Manager where applicable.
-Expenses that range from \$15,001 to \$25,000 require a sealed bid process.
-Expenses that exceed \$25,000 require a formal request for proposals to be answered in the form of sealed bids.
-Purchases that have been pre-qualified through the state purchasing program do not require a bidding process but do require a purchase order if the cost exceeds \$1000.
-Richmond does not set geographic limitations on purchases but does encourage local purchasing where feasible and cost effective.
-Purchases by credit card are only allowed in cases where a paper check is absolutely not a payment option.
+The Town of Richmond does not set geographic limitations on purchases but does encourage local purchasing where feasible and cost effective.
+Purchases by credit card are only allowed in cases where a paper check is not a payment option.
 Prior authorization by the Finance Department and the GPM's supervisor is required prior to use of the credit card.
-Documentation must be provided to prove the need for the credit card's use.
 After use, the card is to be immediately returned to the cardholder along with any and all receipts from use.
 All other payments will be made through Accounts Payable by paper check.
-Please see the Municipal Purchasing Policy and Credit Card Policy for further procedural details.
+See the attached Municipal Purchasing Policy and Credit Card Policy for further procedural details.

 The Town of Richmond, as the Grantee, shall be the party responsible for entering all contracts associated with the grant program where said contracts are being paid with Federally granted funds.
 This requirement shall ensure the proper execution of the Town's procurement policy that allows for full and open competition.
 Contracts executed under Federal grants or awards, must also follow the provisions provided in 2CFR 200 Appendix II: Contract Provisions for Non-Federal Entity Contracts Under Federal Awards.
 The GPM is responsible for ensuring and documenting that Richmond has taken affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible.
-The steps are outlined in the Town of Richmond Municipal Purchasing Policy.
+See attached Purchasing Policy.